lzlabs/pg_dumpbinary/README.md

   are returned as char/varchar/text which truncate data after the '\0'.
 In this case pg_dump will export data in the output type which will result in data lost.
-* any other case where pg_dump run in plain text, custom and directory format is failing to export your data correctly.
+* any other case where binary format can be useful.

 If you are in this case pg_dumpbinary will help you by dumping the PostgreSQL database in binary format.
 In all other cases you must